-This site uses affiliate links.
+This site uses affiliate links (what's that?)

 You'll want a method to keep you keep your books categorized.
 Some of my Favorite options include:

-Step 5: Find a home to store your excess books.
-For my Book Storage I went with these inexpensive Billy bookshelves from IKEA.
+Find a home to store your excess books.
+For my Book Storage I went with inexpensive Billy bookshelves from IKEA.
 One thing I really like about these bookshelves is that they they are adjustable.
 Since Children's Books come in a variety of sizes, many cube type units don't accommodate the varying sizes.
 Another nice thing about these IKEA units is that you can purchase additional shelves for them.

 Although this Challenge focuses on Organizing your Stored Books, If you are looking for ideas on Displaying your